JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 myBackpack.lookInMainCompartment();  // Should be empty now
 ```

-The code starts out by loading the class from the classfile and assigning it to an object class of Backpack.
+The code starts out by loading the class from the class file and assigning it to an object class of Backpack.
 It is still not an object yet, it is still just a class definition.
 The next line is where the magic happens.
 We are creating an object (myBackpack) from the class (Backpack).
 When we create our new object, we are passing it parameters that it is expecting to be a nameTag and a list of contents or a single item.
 At this point we can inspect the nameTag to be sure it is our backpack (Jim's).

 Next, we will add a jacket into the backpack and make sure the contents include the items we put into it when we created it (a tent and socks), and the new item (a jacket).